 - Preparation of the new members for their future roles

-- Self-guidance and steady navigation towards its original goals
+- Self-guidance and steady navigation toward its original goals

-- Incorporation of new goals and mandates along to the development of the culture and of its members
+- Incorporation of new goals and mandates along with the development of the culture and of its members

 - Supporting and helping relationships among the members of the group